lbattaglioli2000/theluigi.com/content/collections/periodicals/hello.md

         text: 'Stella Pasta Bar'
       -
         type: text
-        text: '. '
+        text: ', and I try to help out the community by volunteering. ' -
+    type: heading
+    attrs:
+      level: 2
+    content:
       -
+        type: text
+        text: 'What have I been workin'' on?'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'On top of all of that, I just finished working on my friend Nick''s website for ' -
+        text: 'I just finished working on my friend Nick''s website for ' -
         type: text
         marks: